-Karl Marx famously noted that religion is opium for the masses.
-Religion makes people complacent.
-Because they expect the good life after death, they don’t expect much as long as they are actually alive.
+From a different perspective, Karl Marx famously noted that religion is opium for the masses.
+Marx probably had Christianity in mind, and possibly Christianity’s siblings Islam and Judaism.
+These three religion make people complacent.
+Because they hope for the good life after death, they don’t expect much as long as they are actually alive.
 They can easily be ruled because priests tell them that if they protest against the miserable conditions they are kept in, or against the powers that be, they will endanger the privileges of paradise.

-Religions are worse than drugs.
-At least, drugs feel good, here and now.
+As an illusion, religions can be worse than street drugs.
+At least, street drugs feel good, here and now.
 Of course, they are not healthy in the long term.
 And the happiness they provide is no match for the happiness available through sexual activity.
 They also are highly illegal in many countries.

 But the gratifications of drugs are in the real world.
 They can make happy.

-On the contrary, the redemption of the rewards of religions is promised for when we have died already.
-But this is a debt that is never paid.
+On the contrary, the redemption of the rewards of major religions is promised for when we have died already.
+This is a debt that is unlikely to ever be paid.
 Unfortunately, only when they are dead, people could realize that there is no paradise, and that they were subjected to trickery.